 The opening of the uterus may be damaged while being forced to open.
-This could lead to multiple miscarriages until recognized and stitched at a strategic time during future pregnancies.
+If left unnoticed and untreated, this could lead to miscarriage in future pregnancies.

 Adverse reaction to the cervical numbing drugs or pain medication can only be addressed by transportation to a hospital.
 Time for treatment is vital for protection from irreversible complications.

 - Infertility from infections or complications.

 - Tubal pregnancies due to scar tissue forming after uterine scraping which can block fallopian tubes.

 The risk of breast cancer is 50% higher for women who have had an abortion than those who have been pregnant and have not had an abortion.
 The highest risks are for women who have an abortion when they are younger than 18 or older than 29.
 The risk of breast cancer rises with every subsequent abortion.